Black Combe & the Irish SeaL030

 - Aloof from the nearby hills

 1970′.
 William Wordsworth once described Black Combe as having the ‘amplest range of unobstructed prospect may be seen that British ground commands’.
-The reality is that only in Scotland do you find such hills that rise almost from the sea itself and present themselves so dramatically.
+The reality is that only in Scotland do you find such mountains that rise almost from the sea itself and present themselves so dramatically.
 To the North and East the long Ulpha ridge leads in to the heart of the Lake District The views out to sea are simply stunning; my recommendation is to climb Black Combe on a summer’s evening where the soft light does give a real feeling of peace and tranquility.

 Recommend.
 Best done on a warm summer’s evening where you can stop often and enjoy the views.